Titles and Affiliations

 Impact

 Patients who have been diagnosed and treated for breast cancer experience many forms of stress including psychological stress which can activate the immune response and cause inflammation—this negatively impacts breast cancer outcomes.
 Compelling evidence has emerged that indicates that the immune response and inflammation play a role in tumor initiation, progression, and metastatic spread.
 Drs.
-Cole and Bower are focusing on the role of the nervous and immune systems in translating stress from brain to body.
+Bower and Cole are focusing on the role of the nervous and immune systems in translating stress from brain to body.
 These studies aim to define new “positive neurobiology” pathways that can be translated into clinical interventions.
 Through this work, they hope to establish new paradigms for blocking stress in order to promote both the quality and potentially the length of breast cancer survivorship.

 Progress Thus Far